just-Luka/test-task/README.md

  - List of branches
  - Add new branch
- - Assign stuff at branch
+ - Assign staff at branch
- - Lists branch and stuff details based on Branch ID (ASC by occupation)
+ - Lists branch and staff details based on Branch ID (ASC by occupation)

 ### How to use it